Application for Permission to Reapply for Admission into the United States After Deportation or Removal

-If you are seeking consent to re-enter the United States, you should file Form I-212 while residing outside the United States.
-Form I-212 should be completed and filed the appropriate immigration officials.
+If you are seeking consent to reenter the United States, you should file Form I-212 while residing outside the United States.
+Form I-212 should be completed and filed by the appropriate immigration officials.
 The appropriate immigration official varies based on your specific situation and may either be U.S. Citizenship and Immigration Services (“USCIS”), a United States consulate, Customs and Border Protection (“CBP”), or an immigration court.

 If you have remained in the United States despite having been ordered to remove, you may file Form I-212 prior to departing the United States.
 If your Form I-212 is approved while you are still in the United States, the approval remains conditional until you have been deported or otherwise removed.
 Conditional approvals are also revocable.

 If you are inadmissible pursuant to INA § 212(a)(9)(A) because you have been physically removed after having a removal order entered, then you do not need to file Form I-212 if your inadmissibility time period has expired.
 Form I-212 is only beneficial to you if you desire to seek admission to the United States while your time bar is still pending.

 On the other hand, if you are inadmissible pursuant to INA § 212(a)(9)(C) because of a prior unlawful reentry, then you must file Form I-212 because your permanent bar never expires.

 Various factors will be considered in determining whether you should be eligible to reapply for admission.

 - Hardship to your family members or employers who are U.S. citizens or lawful permanent residents